p-przybylek/tRis/README.md

 A datasets contains number of deaths and cases of HIV from around the world from years 1990-2017.
 Source: https://ourworldindata.org/hiv-aids
 License: Open Data Commons Attributions License for non-commercial use.

+### Other datasets

+For data visualization only for Poland, the application uses spatial data from [GADM](https://gadm.org/data.html) (the GADM license allows the use of data for academic and non-commercial purposes).
+The downloaded data is located in the "inst/exdata" directory.

 ## Installation